Mukha = Face

 Make sure to breathe through the pose for physical and mental benefits.
 Urdhva Mukha Svanasana strengthens back, core, thighs, arms and legs, improves mindfulness and energizes and calms the body and mind.

 Want to practice foundational poses like Urdhva Mukha Svanasana?
-Join our 100-Hour Hatha Yoga TTC.
+Join our hatha yoga teacher training india.
 This course covers the traditional principles of Hatha Yoga, alignment, breathing and holding postures to build strength, flexibility and mental clarity.
 We will take you through the essential Hatha sequences, Upward Facing Dog and show you how to put these poses into a balanced practice.

 For a full yoga education our 200-Hour Online YTT goes beyond the basics and covers a wide range of Hatha Yoga poses, pranayama (breathing techniques), meditation and the philosophy of yoga.
 This in-depth training will give you the knowledge and skills to teach or deepen your personal practice.